-- Do you spend a lot of time going out of your way to get food, eat food, or recover from eating food (causing you to feel sluggish or tired)?
+- Do you spend a lot of time going out of your way to getting food, eat food, or recover from eating food (causing you to feel sluggish or tired)?

-- Have you cut down or given up on doing important things in your life, as a result of your eating behaviors?
+- Have you cut down or give up on doing important things in your life, as a result of your eating behaviors?